Adaptive Quantum State Tomography with Active Learning: Quantum state representation in terms of a restricted Boltzmann machine

-QuCumber creates a RBM network with a probability distribution where $\bm{v}$ and $\bm{h}$ are the visible and hidden nodes of the RBM and $W_{ij}$ the weights between visible node $i$ and hidden node $j$ \cite{Goodfellow}.
-For a finite data set $\mathcal{D}= (\bm{x}_1, \bm{x}_2, \dots)$ it trains the RBM such that the Kullback-Leibler divergence (see Eq.~\eqref{eq:KL}) is minimized.
+where $\bm{v}$ and $\bm{h}$ are the visible and hidden nodes of the RBM and $W_{ij}$ the weights between visible node $i$ and hidden node $j$ \cite{Goodfellow} as shown in Fig. \ref{fig:RBM}.
+For a finite data set $\mathcal{D}= (\bm{x}_1, \bm{x}_2, \dots)$ it trains the RBM such that the Kullback-Leibler divergence (Eq.~\eqref{eq:KL}) is minimized.
 The minimization is performed by gradient descent, which involves the calculation of expectation values with respect to the distributions of the data and the model.
-To calculate the expectation value over the model distribution one usually uses Markov Chain Monte Carlo Gibbs sampling.
+To calculate the expectation value over the model distribution one usually uses Markov Chain Monte Carlo sampling.
 Due to the restricted nature of RBMs hidden and visible units are conditional independent and hence the conditional probabilities factorize.
-Consequently, it is possible to calculate the conditional distributions of all visible / hidden nodes in parallel by taking $\bm{h}_{t+1} \propto p(\bm{h}\vert \bm{v}_t)$ and $\bm{v}_{t+1} \propto p(\bm{v}\vert \bm{h}_{t+1})$, where $t$ measures the number of steps in the Monte Carlo chain.
+Consequently, it is possible to calculate the conditional distributions of all visible / hidden nodes in parallel by taking $\bm{h}_{t+1} \propto p(\bm{h}\vert \bm{v}_t)$ and $\bm{v}_{t+1} \propto p(\bm{v}\vert \bm{h}_{t+1})$, where $t$ measures the number of steps in the Monte Carlo chain (block Gibbs sampling).
 For large $t\to \infty$ it is guaranteed to converge \cite{Mehta2019}.
 A slight modification which simplifies the training process is called contrastive divergence.
-Hereby, only $k$ iterations of Gibbs sampling are performed (contrastive divergence steps).\\
+Hereby, only $k$ iterations of Gibbs sampling are performed (contrastive divergence steps).
+For more details on the training procedure we refer the reader to Ref. \cite{Torlai2018}.\\

 For positive wave functions the RBM representation can be defined as

 with a normalization constant $Z_\lambda$ \cite{Qucumber2019}.

 For more general wave functions with complex-valued coefficients like